payton-ggg/octo-parakeet/README.md

 | DELETE | `/posts/:postId`             | Delete post                   |
 | POST   | `/comments/:postId/comments` | Add comment                   |

-Sure, here’s a short and clear `README.md` in English with instructions on how to run your full-stack blog app:

----

 ## 🚀 How to Run the Project

 ### 🔧 1.
 Clone the Repository